 The piriformis is considered a “deep” gluteal muscle.
 Located under the gluteus minimus and within close proximity of the sciatic nerve, the band-like piriformis originates at the sacrum and connects to the top of the femur.
 It also aids in lower-limb abduction when the hip is flexed and lateral rotation.

 Between sitting at a desk all day, sitting in your car during rush hour traffic, and sitting on your couch during a binge of Stranger Things, what is a butt to do with the massive amounts of inactivity throughout the day?
 One way to counteract it is by exercising (try these butt exercises, for example).
 You should also incorporate butt stretches into any workout that uses the lower limbs, as they can help prevent injury, reduce soreness, and prepare the glute muscles for activity.

 When Should You Do Glute Stretches?

 Other than the obvious, “whenever your butt hurts,” there are a few guidelines to follow when it comes to stretching your glutes.
-This mainly is because that there are two kinds of stretches: dynamic (moving) and static (not moving).
-Both are important – it just comes down to the timing.
+This is mainly because there are two kinds of stretches: dynamic (moving) and static (not moving).
+Both are important — it just comes down to the timing.

 Dynamic stretches are best to do before a workout, as they get the muscles ready for work by contracting and stretching in order to activate the nervous system, increase blood flow, and warm up the body.
 They involve movement and they cycle the joints through their full range of motion.
 Arm circles, leg swings, and walking lunges are examples of common dynamic stretches.